zurgeg/linux_rocksmith/guides/setup/fed-pipewire.md

-# JACK to ASIO on Steam Deck (pipewire)
+# JACK to ASIO with pipewire on Fedora Workstation

-(Thanks to [BWagener](https://github.com/BWagener) for writing this.)

-(I (Nizo) don't own a Steam deck, but am the only maintainer currently.
-I therefore rely on reports of other people and try to keep this up to date as best as possible.)

 ## Table of contents